webpack/webpack/examples/README.md

 ## loader

-example demonstrating to usage of loaders.
+example demonstrating the usage of loaders.

 ## coffee-script